-City to extend mask mandate, COVID-19 orders through at least Feb.
-15 - The Vicksburg Post
+City to extend mask mandate, COVID-19 orders - The Vicksburg Post

 The extension by the city comes at a time when Warren County remains in the midst of a surge in new COVID-19 cases.

+“This decision and every decision I’ve made since the beginning of this pandemic has been geared toward saving lives and mitigating the spread of the virus,” Flaggs said through a press release from his office.

-Flaggs decision to extend the city’s civil emergency order through at least Feb.
-15 will be ratified by the Board of Mayor and Aldermen at their scheduled meeting Tuesday.
+Flaggs’ decision to extend the city’s civil emergency order through at least Feb.
+16 will be ratified by the Board of Mayor and Aldermen at their scheduled meeting Tuesday.

-Through Thursday, Warren County had reported 603 new cases of the COVID-19 virus, which already makes January the worst month of the pandemic in regards to new cases.
+Through Friday, Warren County had reported 635 new cases of the COVID-19 virus, which already makes January the second-worst month of the pandemic in regards to new cases.
 December remains the worst month, with 956 cases.

 January is on pace to supplant December as the worst month if the current trend continues.